upeee/GOO-GAZE2021/gazefollowing/CONTRIBUTING.md

 ## Step-by-step
 ### 1. Define your Model in ./models/
-- There are currently no requirements for defining the model as long as it is a pytorch module, the input matches your custom dataloader and the output is easily connected to your train() and test() functions.
+There are currently no requirements for defining the model as long as it is a pytorch module, the input matches your custom dataloader and the output is easily connected to your train() and test() functions.

 ### 2. Define your Dataloader in ./dataloader/
-- Should inherit the pytorch Dataset class.
+'''python
+train_set = GooDataset(args.train_dir, args.train_annotation, 'train')
+test_set = GooDataset(args.test_dir, args.test_annotation, 'test')
+'''
+The dataset module should accept the above arguments and inherit the pytorch Dataset class so it can be loaded in the pytorch Dataloader module.
+The Dataloader module can pretty much be customized depending on the input dimensions of your model and the ground truth your model is aiming for.
-- Additional details on how to parse the GOO dataset as well as the dataset proper will be released soon.
+Additional details on how to parse the GOO dataset as well as the dataset proper will be released soon.

 ### 3. Define train() and test() in training/train_<>.py
 ```python